Which is the Best CSCS Card for Me?

 12th May 2016

-CSCS cards are absolutely essential if you want to work on a construction site, whether that be as a Labourer, Apprentice, Site Manager or even a Site Visitor.
-Working on a construction site can be dangerous at times, so having the correct CSCS card works towards reducing any possible risks.
+CSCS cards are essential if you want to work on a construction site.
+Whether that be as a Labourer, Apprentice, Site Manager or even a Site Visitor.
+Working on a construction site can be dangerous at times, therefore, having the correct CSCS card works towards reducing any possible risks.

 What is a CSCS card?

 CSCS stands for Construction Skills Certification Scheme.
 It is the leading scheme that validates skills within the UK construction industry.
 CSCS cards provide proof that each individual working on a construction site has the appropriate qualifications and training.
 Different cards available, each one suited to a specific job role.
 So which card is best suited for you?

 The CSCS green card is suited towards site Labourers.

 You can apply for this card if you have either:

 - Completed the RQF Level 1/SCQF Level 4 Award in Health and Safety in a Construction Environment

 - Completed the SCQF Level 5 REHIS Elementary Health and Safety Certificate.